 2019 Lockwood Foundation Grant for BC Faculty Excellence & Innovation Award

-In April 2019, the BC Foundation awarded $10,000 in Lockwood Foundation BC Faculty Excellence and Innovation Grants to three worthy projects.
+In April 2019, the BC Foundation awarded $10,000 in Lockwood Foundation BC Faculty Excellence and Innovation Grants to two worthy projects.
 These grants are made available through a generous donation from the Lockwood Foundation.

 Fostering Equity and Inclusive Access: Providing Psychological Assessments for Low-Income Students with Suspected Learning Disabilities

-This project was awarded a $1,500 Mini Grant from the Bellevue College Foundation in December 2018.
+This project was awarded a $1,500 Mini-Grant from the Bellevue College Foundation in December 2018.
 The Lockwood Grant will be used as seed money in supporting the Counseling Center to provide no-cost psychological assessments to low-income students with suspected learning disabilities.
 Students who do not have insurance or other financial means to pay for assessments will be given priority.

 Steven Martel, Yu-ting Su, & Ana Bravo – Counseling Center